bemficagama/calculadora1/README.md

 MAIL_PASSWORD -> Password to authenticate the serve.

-First, run the development server:
+4. RUN the development server:

 ```bash
 npm run dev